 Exams and Tests

-A number of tests and procedures may be performed.
-Which tests are performed depends on the severity of the signs and symptoms and is at the discretion of the doctor.
+A number of tests and procedures may be done.
+Which tests depends on the severity of the signs and symptoms.

 - Blood tests

-- Complete blood count: This test is done to determine if you have enough red blood cells to carry oxygen, enough white blood cells to fight infection, and enough platelets to ensure clotting can occur.
+- Complete blood count: This test determines whether there are enough red blood cells to carry oxygen, enough white blood cells to fight infection, and enough platelets to ensure clotting.

-- Chemistries (also called basic metabolic profile): This test reveals the change of pH in your blood that may happen because of interference with oxygen diffusion, transport, or use.
+- Chemistries (also called basic metabolic profile): This test reveals the change of pH in the blood that may be the result of interference with oxygen diffusion, transport, or use.
 Serum electrolytes (sodium, potassium, and chloride) can be monitored.
 Renal (kidney) function tests (creatinine and blood urea nitrogen) are also monitored.

 - Arterial blood gas: For people with significant respiratory distress, acute mental status changes, or shock, an arterial blood gas may be obtained.
-This test may help the doctor to decide the degree of oxygen shortage.
+This test can help the doctor decide the degree of oxygen shortage.